iremkapucuoglu/p4b-website/content/en/tutorials/isochrone.md

 * How many supermarkets can be reached from a certain point in a 10-minute walk?
 * How many people can access a public transport station within 5 minutes of cycling?
-* How good is public transport accessibility in comparison to car accessibility?
+* How many people can access a specific location within 20min by rail-based public transport (tram, underground, train)?

 #### Step-by-step tutorials for exemplary planning tasks